This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Private Chichen Itza Tour

-While if you’re not keen on a large group tour from Cancun to Chichen Itza, then you will enjoy this personalized private tour.
-You pick and choose the start and end time of your tour, but we recommend allowing 8 hours.
+While if you’re not keen on a large group tour from Cancun to Chichen Itza, then you will enjoy this private tour.
+It will just be your small group and knowledgeable guide exploring some of the most historic archeological sites of Mexico.
 And what’s great, too, is that you don’t waste time stopping at other resorts in Cancun to pick up more guests en route to Chichen Itza.

-You will then head over to Hacienda Chukum – a cenote with zip lines and a trampoline.
-If you choose the option with lunch, then a delicious buffet lunch will be served here at Hacienda Chukum.
+You will then head over to Cenote Saamal for a refreshing swim and a traditional lunch.
 Afterward, you will have a quick 30-minute stop in Valladolid – enough time to wander the colorful streets and take some photos.

-All entrance fees, return private transport to Cancun, and complimentary soda is all included in the price of $325 per adult, including lunch, and $296 without lunch.
+All entrance fees, roundtrip private transport to Cancun, lunch, and your amazing guide are all included in the price of $290 USD.

 This private tour should be booked online in advance here.

-7. Chichen Itza Tour including Cenote, Tequila Tasting and Valladolid
+7. Chichen Itza, Cenote, and Valladolid All-Inclusive Tour

 You should book this tour well in advance online here to avoid missing out.